How to Apply

 - Earned a bachelor's degree or higher from a recognized institution in a recognized country where English is the only official language

 - Achieved a satisfactory TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or Duolingo score (see details below)

 *Please note that applicants meeting either of the first two criteria listed above may need to contact the Graduate School to ensure that the test of English proficiency requirement is waived.

 Minimum score requirements:

 Some programs require a higher minimum score.
-Refer to graduate bulletin program pages for more information.
+Refer to graduate catalog program pages for more information.

 The official score must be received by the Graduate School before an application will be considered.

 - Official TOEFL test scores must be sent electronically to NDSU (institution code 6474).
 A specific department code is not required.

 - Official IELTS test scores may be sent electronically or by mail to the NDSU Graduate School.
 Please note that the academic version is required.
 The general training version will not be accepted for admission.

 - Official Duolingo scores may be sent electronically to NDSU Graduate School.